Kjaerandsen/haskell-sudoku/README.md

 The Golang frontend is a less feature rich implementation of the sudoku game.
 It uses the haskell program as a backend which it runs with parameters to run the different relevant functions in Haskell (the functions "solve", "validateBoardState" and "checkWin").

 In order to use the Haskell program as a backend for the Golang frontend it needs to be in the same directory as the Golang frontend, and the Golang program needs to be run from that directory.
 The name of the executable should be "haskell-sudoku-exe".
-To run the frontend use the command `go run main.go` from the base folder of the project, and provide an argument.
+To run the frontend use the command `go build main.go`, run the new executable from the base folder of the project, and provide an argument.
 A terminal is required to run the frontend.

 The Golang frontend is tested in the "Windows Terminal", with both the standard windows "CMD" shell and "Powershell".